Parks

 Park restrictions

-- Alcohol, smoking, and open fires (including fire pits and campfires) are not permitted at any time.
+- Smoking, and open fires (including fire pits and campfires) are not permitted at any time.

 - BBQs using liquid fuel, gas fuel, or briquettes are permitted, unless the fire danger rating is extreme.